-How a Shy Grad Student Started a Movement
+Melissa Gildersleeve: A Shy Grad Student Who Started a Movement

-This is a follow up from last week’s interview with Joyce LaValle of Interface.
+This is a follow up to a previous interview with Joyce LaValle of Interface.
 After grad school, her daughter, Melissa Gildersleeve, spent 20 years as an environmental regulator.
 I recently interviewed her… It took several tries… but we finally managed to connect.
 Listen to her incredible story here.

 - Melissa talks about how graduate school waste studies helped her understand how carpet (her mother’s industry) played a major role in the landfill